Hermann-web/blog/web-source/docs/blog/posts/a-year-ending-project.md

 In the world of development, projects tend to evolve, morphing and reshaping themselves to meet ever-changing needs and preferences.
 What starts as a collection of Python applications can transform into something entirely different—a cohesive web interface with a backend to match.

-This evolution was made possible by harnessing a comprehensive tech stack, blending various cutting-edge technologies.
-From Python's versatile capabilities to the rapid server prowess of FastAPI, and the dynamic front-end finesse of Next.js, every tool played a pivotal role in shaping this transformation.
+This evolution was made possible by harnessing a comprehensive tech stack, blending various cutting-edge technologies:

-**Tech Stack Utilized:**

 - **Python:** Served as the foundational language for backend logic and functionality.
 - **FastAPI:** Empowered the backend with rapid server capabilities and smooth API integration.